 To know how long for your garden, use your finger to see if the soil is moist 1-inch down (about to your first knuckle) - if it is, then the bed has received enough water (this is also the way to see if you need to water - too much water isn't good for plants, either).

 Why: Less frequent, deep watering creates healthy, established roots that can withstand dry spells easier.

-Extra tip: Invest in “quick connect” hose ends (that’s my Amazon affiliate link – and it’s a good deal, by the way!) that make hooking the main hose up to the soakers a snap – literally.
+PRO TIP: Invest in quick connect hose ends that make hooking the main hose up to the soakers a snap – literally.

 Why: This tip makes the soaker hoses even more efficient by helping to regulate soil moisture and not dry out as fast.
 It's especially helpful in the vegetable garden, as some plants will become stressed with uneven soil moisture (example: blossom end rot on tomatoes is caused by this as well as low calcium in the soil).

 PRO TIP: This is also the secret to a weed-free garden, which I've written about a lot because gardening became SO much easier after I started implementing this in all my garden areas!

 How: Use pots at least 12 inches in diameter, but aim for 16 to 24-inch (or larger) pots and keep them close to your house for the easiest access.

 Why: Larger pots hold more soil and require less frequent watering.